photoprism/photoprism-docs/docs/user-guide/navigate.md

 The user interface is now in selection mode:

 - to additionally select individual pictures, touch them anywhere except on the play/view icons in the corner
-- to select multiple pictures at once, use a long touch to select all pictures between the last selected picture and the picture you long touch
+- to select multiple pictures at once, use a long touch to select all pictures between the last selected picture and the one you long touch